seantan02/fuse-file-system/README.md

 ### Mounting Restrictions

 If the filesystem was created with $n$ drives, it has to be always mounted with $n$ drives.
 Otherwise you should report an error and exit with a non-zero exit code.
 The order of drives during mount in `wfs` command does not matter and the mount should always be succeed if correct drives are used.
+Note that filenames representing disks cannot be used as a filesystem identifier.
+Mount still has to work when disk images are renamed.

 Some examples: